seanmpuckett/sai/docs/Keywords.md

 	.. ( [expr] as [var] )

 The parenthetic **as** assigns the value of the parenthesised expression to a named identifier.
-The assignment happens as soon as the parethesis is evaluated, so you can use the identifier in the same expression as the parenthetical, as long as the parenthetical is evaluated first.
+The assignment happens as soon as the parethesis is evaluated, so you can use the identifier in the same expression as the parenthetical, as long as the parenthetical is evaluated first.  _This is not a good style of coding_.

 	  set six to (1+2 as three)+three
 	  debug array three, six